 Undergraduate students who wish to receive donated meal swipes should talk to a Dean in the Student Support Services Office or complete the Meal Request Form.

 Graduate students who wish to receive donated meal swipes should fill out the Graduate Student Food Resources form on Engage.

 Undergraduate students who complete the Meal Request Form are able to receive meal swipes in order to access the MIT Dining Halls.
 Meal swipes will be added onto your MIT ID card.
 In the event that a student is unable to use swipes from the SwipeShare program or has requested the maximum number of meals for the semester, please be in touch with Student Support Services to learn about additional resources.

 How Does it Work?

 SwipeShare is a meal swipe equivalence that has been added onto your MIT ID card.
-You can enter any of the 5 dining hall locations during dining hours.
-The five locations are:<br>
+You can enter any of the six dining hall locations during dining hours.
+They are: